Cristina Vera Aguilar

 In her own words...

-In 2012 I exhibited in New York City, USA at Jadite Gallery, representing CHILE at the Ibero-American Exhibition, together with other Spanish colleagues during an unforgettable month.
+In 2012 I exhibited in New York City at Jadite Gallery, representing Chile at the Ibero-American Exhibition, together with other Latin colleagues during an unforgettable month.
 I presented my artwork in acrylic and oil.

 My biggest exhibition so far was at the Art Gallery of the Casino Marina del Sol, Talcahuano, Chile.
 I invited visual artists Yonarev and Ana María Hidalgo for an exhibition of sculptures, installations, paintings and cinema.
 This "collective" had the goal to